 Post-secondary students are the future of the Canadian labour force.
 It is important to prepare them and help them develop professional skills while they are completing their studies.
 The SWP program creates paid quality work-integrated learning (WIL) opportunities for students so that they can develop the work-ready skills that are required to secure meaningful employment upon graduation.
 There is no age limit.

 The student must be a post-secondary student enrolled in a recognized Canadian PSE institution (university, college, CEGEP, polytechnic); a Canadian citizen, permanent resident or a person to whom refugee protection has been conferred under the Immigration and Refugee Protection Act; legally entitled to work in Canada in accordance with provincial/territorial legislation and regulations.

 Cultural diversity is of great importance to CHRC and the SWPP.
-Employers are encouraged to give priority to hiring students from under-represented groups including Indigenous, Black, Persons of Colour, newcomers, Official-Language Minorities, persons with disabilities and first-year students.
+Employers are encouraged to give priority to hiring students from under-represented groups including Indigenous, BPOC, newcomers, persons with disabilities, women in STEM and first-year students.

 FAQ relating to the Employer